SRiera98/Linkedin-Bot-Scrapler/README.md

 	--ordered_results: It is used to sort or not the works by publication date (DEFAULT: OFF).
     --help: It allows us to obtain information about the commands.
     --world_wide: Allows us to perform a global search.
 (DEFAULT REGION: ARGENTINA).
+### Recommendation: This app may be violating section 8.2 of the Linkedin user agreement, however, no account is required to use this script.
+Therefore, it is recommended not to be logged in at the time of its execution.